Nutrition & Dietician Counselling

-Dietitian services provided at Broadview Psychology include:
+Dietitian services provided at Broadview Psychology focus on:

-What to Expect When Working with a Registered Dietitian
+What To Expect When Working With A Registered Dietitian

 All clients who would like to start working with a Registered (RD) will first be scheduled for an initial assessment.
 This appointment usually lasts one hour in duration and is a great opportunity for the dietitian to get to know you, your medical history, lifestyle, and goals, and also for you to get to know the dietitian and ask any questions you may have.
 Before your initial assessment, you will be asked to fill out an online form to collect some personal information that the dietitian will review prior to your assessment and use to make customized recommendations for your nutrition care plan.